dev-godd/terraform-cicd/README.md

-# AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1
+## AUTOMATE INFRASTRUCTURE WITH IAC USING TERRAFORM PART 1

-This project will automate The [Multi-site Project](https://github.com/chis0m/devops-pbl-projects/blob/master/p15-multiple-site-on-aws.md)
+This manual implementation of this project using AWS console is at [Multi-site Project](https://github.com/chis0m/devops-pbl-projects/blob/master/p15-multiple-site-on-aws.md)

 #### Initialize terraform
 - in project folder create `main.tf` file